-The term 'Free Market' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Free Market' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Free Market is the term that refers to a system of exchange and trading that takes place voluntarily in a given economic jurisdiction.
 These markets have the characteristics of decentralization and spontaneous arrangements whereby the people involved are able to make real economic choices with their money.
 No country in the world has a completely free market.
 The degree of its freedom depends heavily on the legal framework and political rules.
 In some nations where markets are centrally planned or at least tightly regulated by an oppressive government (such as in the pariah state of North Korea), the only free markets may be enormous black markets which the government can not or chooses not to control or shut down.